-Check label for fiber content, then see Cycle Selection Chart on page 10 for cycle recommendation.
+Check label for fiber content, then see "Cycle Selection Chart" on page 12 for cycle and temperature recommendations.

-- 1. Remove cotton and rayon knits (such as T-shirts, knit underwear) when still slightly damp.
+- Remove cotton and rayon knits (such as T-shirts, knit underwear) when still slightly damp.
 Stretch into shape and lay flat to finish drying. - Knits made of synthetic fibers (polyester, nylon, acrylic, etc.) and blends (polyester/cotton) tend to "pill."
 Rubbing during wearing and laundering causes small balls of fiber to form on the surface.
 Turn inside out to wash and dry.
-Remove from dryer as soon as tumbling stops. - Do not overdry.
+Remove from dryer as soon as tumbling stops. - 3.
+Do not overdry.
 Overdrying can cause shrinkage and a build-up of static electricity.
 Some items may need touch-up ironing.